dead-claudia/thallium/README.md

 This list is in a very rough chronological order.

-1. Create basic reporters for ~~TAP,~~ ~~spec,~~ dot, and DOM.
+1. Create basic reporters for ~~TAP,~~ ~~spec,~~ and dot.
+    - I plan on adding browser support + DOM support *after* I write a proper CommonJS loader for the browser.
+Due to the architecture, I can't load the tests correctly otherwise.
-    - Note that these four + browser tests through Firefox in Travis are directly blocking 0.1.
+    - Note that these three are directly blocking 0.1.
 2. Finish documenting this project.
 This mainly includes the core assertions.
 3. Support flaky tests via first-class retries.
 This would be enormously useful for several.
 4. Allow reporters to be removed, with an on-remove hook for the reporter in case external resources need reclaimed.